Downlink/test/Readme.md

 });
 ```
 ### Device API To Setup GPIO Output Resources
-/

 GPIO output objects are both readable and writable.
-Clients can read/capture and control its current state in real-time.
-At present you cannot watch the GPIO output state.
+Clients can read/capture and control (on/off) its current state in real-time.
+At present, you *cannot watch* the state of GPIO output objects.
 ```js
 const m2m = require('m2m');